Moussa-Mikhail/lagrange_point_orbit_simulator/README.md

 If None, then vel_angle is perpendicular to the satellite's default position relative to the star.

-lagrange_point: string.
+lagrange_label: string.
 Non-perturbed position of satellite.
 The default is 'L4' but 'L1', 'L2', 'L3', and 'L5' can also be used.

 #### System Parameters